vamsee1618/machine_learning_in_r/README.md

-# Machine Learning in R
+# Statistical Analysis and Machine Learning in R